The Great Ziggurat of Ur has been reconstructed twice, in antiquity and in the 1980s—what’s left of the original?

-What Woolley found was a massive rectangular pyramidal structure, oriented to true North, 210 by 150 feet, constructed with three levels of terraces, standing originally between 70 and 100 feet high.
+What Woolley found was a massive rectangular pyramidal structure, oriented to true north, 210 x 150 feet (64 x 46 meters), constructed with three levels of terraces, standing originally between 70 x 100 feet (21 x 30 meters) high.
 Three monumental staircases led up to a gate at the first terrace level.
 Next, a single staircase rose to a second terrace which supported a platform on which a temple and the final and highest terrace stood.
 The core of the ziggurat is made of mud brick covered with baked bricks laid with bitumen, a naturally occurring tar.
-Each of the baked bricks measured about 11.5 x 11.5 x 2.75 inches and weighed as much as 33 pounds.
+Each of the baked bricks measured about 11.5 x 11.5 x 2.75 inches (29 x 29 x 7 cm) and weighed as much as 33 pounds.
 The lower portion of the ziggurat, which supported the first terrace, would have used some 720,000 baked bricks.
-The resources needed to build the Ziggurat at Ur are staggering.
+The resources needed to build the ziggurat at Ur are staggering.

 Moon goddess Nanna

 The ziggurat at Ur and the temple on its top were built around 2100 B.C.E. by the king Ur-Nammu of the Third Dynasty of Ur for the moon goddess Nanna, the divine patron of the city state.
 The structure would have been the highest point in the city by far and, like the spire of a medieval cathedral, would have been visible for miles around, a focal point for travelers and the pious alike.
 As the ziggurat supported the temple of the patron god of the city of Ur, it is likely that it was the place where the citizens of Ur would bring agricultural surplus and where they would go to receive their regular food allotments.
 In antiquity, to visit the ziggurat at Ur was to seek both spiritual and physical nourishment.